CYBAVO/react-native_wallet_sdk_sample/README.md

 12. Register your app on CYBAVO WALLET MANAGEMENT system web > Administration > System settings, input `bundle id`, follow the instruction to retrieve an `API Code`.
 13. Edit `BuildConfig.json` ➜ `SERVICE_API_CODE` to fill in yout `API Code`
 14. Edit `BuildConfig.json` ➜ `MY_WECHAT_SIGN_IN_APP_ID` to fill in yout `WeChat app id`
+# Push notification
+To receive silent push notification of deposit/withdrawal.
+Please refer to [this](docs/PushNotification.md) to setup.
 # Features

 - Sign in / Sign up with 3rd-party account system - Google, WeChat(微信)